Freelance Statistics 2025: Number Of Freelancers & Market Size

 The following table displays the number of hours freelancers prefer to work:

-Number of Working Days Share of Freelancers
+Number Of Working Days Share Of Freelancers

 5 Days54%